 Compatibility: Nearly every data logger and IoT controller has analog inputs.
 You can mix brands freely.

-Cost: Analog sensors are often 20-40% cheaper than their digital equivalents.
+Cost: Analog sensors are often 20-40% lower in cost than their digital equivalents.

 Distance: 4-20mA current loops can run hundreds of meters with no signal degradation.
 Voltage signals are more limited but still work over reasonable distances.